Lena Dunham’s makin’ headlines.

 Furthermore, Dunham expressed her horror that the shirt had been — without her approval — pictured on a thin white woman.

 “For months I’ve been working on a collaboration with my friend Pia’s company LPA through parent company @revolve – sweatshirts that highlight quotes from prominent women who have experienced internet trolling & abuse.
 This is a cause very close to my heart and the proceeds were meant to benefit charities that help young women by empowering them to express themselves through writing and art.
 Without consulting me or any of the women involved, @revolve presented the sweatshirts on thin white women, never thinking about the fact that difference and individuality is what gets you punished on the Internet, or that lack of diversity in representation is a huge part of the problem (in fact, the problem itself.)
 As a result, I cannot support this collaboration or lend my name to it in any way. … My only goal on this planet is to empower women through art and dialogue.
 I’m grateful to every woman who shared a quote and so disappointed that our words were not honored.
 As a result, I will be making a donation to the charity of every woman’s choice who was wronged with me and I hope that @revolve will join me with a contribution of their own.”

-People are attracted on a biological level.
-And all the sweatshirts and magazine covers in the world can’t change the basic instincts of attraction.
-If it could, why not just sell all shirts all the time with the words “Fat, lazy, sloppy, stinky, unkempt, filthy, sweaty, and gross are the most attractive things”?
-One and done — then everyone could just never bathe or brush their teeth again and be SUPER SUPER SUUUUPER HOT!
+If they could, why not just sell all shirts all the time with the words “Lazy, sloppy, stinky, unkempt, filthy, sweaty, and gross are the most attractive things”?
+One and done — then everyone could just relax and be SUUUUPER HOT.

 Thank you for reading!
 What do you think about all these things?
 I’d love to know.
 Please make it clear in the Comments section below.